w3c/wai-minimal-header-design/README.md

-# wai-technical-guidance-redesign
+# WCAG Supporting Documents

-Repository for work regarding the redesign of technical guidance that supplements WCAG
+Repository for work regarding the redesign of the [supporting documents for WCAG](https://www.w3.org/TR/WCAG21/#wcag-2-1-supporting-documents).